 Surfshark VPN offers fantastic value for money as it’s very reasonably priced.
 It is also incredibly safe and very user friendly.

-2. Use a Proxy server to reroute your traffic
+2. Use a Proxy server

 Using a proxy server is a slightly less common but effective way of getting around geo-restricted sites and hiding your browsing activity from ISPs.
 They work by routing your information through various servers that could be in or outside your resident country.